HC seeks to cease police from leaking alleged confession statements of accused to media

 The Kerala High Court has directed the Director General of Prosecution (DGP) to instruct the State Police Chief to challenge a round stopping the alleged custodial confession statements of accused individuals from being leaked to the media.

-Even if in sure circumstances parts of such statements are made public, the police ought to make clear that they aren’t admissible as proof towards the accused in a prison trial, stated a Division Bench of Justice A.Okay.
+Even if in sure circumstances parts of such statements are made public, the police ought to make clear that they aren’t admissible as proof towards the accused in a prison trial, stated a Division Bench of Justice AK.
 Jayasankaran Nambiar and Justice Jobin Sebastian.

 The media ought to act responsibly by not reporting such confession statements.
 A bigger bench of the courtroom had clarified final yr {that a} last and authoritative willpower of guilt or innocence of an accused particular person may very well be pronounced solely by a judicial authority.
 If the media expresses any such definitive opinion immediately or not directly, such statements wouldn’t get the safety of free speech below Article 19(1)(a) of the Indian Constitution, the courtroom stated.